-Advertising watchdog in touch with Ulster University over 'world-leading' claim
+Ulster University replacing 'world-leading' ads after watchdog complaints

 She added that in the Research Excellence Framework 2021, UU had ranked in the top 10% in the UK for world leading or internationally excellent research impact and that 97% of Ulster University's research impact had outstanding or very considerable impacts in reach and significance.

-"The complainants argued that the claim 'world leading' was misleading, based on Ulster University's Times Higher Education World University ranking," a spokesman said.

-"We spoke with Ulster University, and they provided assurance that they would remove the ad.
-As such, we considered the matter closed."

-The university was found to be in the top 250 Young Universities in the world in The Times Young University Rankings 2023 - which lists the world's best universities that are 50 years old or younger - and in the top 13% of universities worldwide in the Times Higher Education Impact Rankings 2023.
+The spokeswoman also said the university was found to be in the top 250 young universities in the world in The Times Young University Rankings 2023, which lists the world's best universities that are 50 years old or younger.

-In September 2023 Ulster University was named one of the top 30 universities in the UK by The Guardian University Guide for the first time, making it the highest UK ranking the university has achieved.

-In April US President Joe Biden visited the new Ulster University campus in Belfast, his only official engagement in Northern Ireland.